The Apartment (Seinfeld)

-"The Apartment" is the fifth episode of the second season of the NBC sitcom Seinfeld and the show's tenth episode overall.
-In the episode, protagonist Jerry Seinfeld (Jerry Seinfeld) gets his ex-girlfriend Elaine Benes (Julia Louis-Dreyfus) an apartment above his, but regrets this after realizing it might be uncomfortable living so close together.
-Meanwhile, Jerry's friend George Costanza (Jason Alexander) wears a wedding ring to a party to see what effect it will have on women.
+"The Apartment" is the fifth episode of the second season of the American television sitcom Seinfeld (and the tenth episode overall).
+It first aired on NBC in the United States on April 4, 1991, following a two-month hiatus after the underwhelming reception of the previous episode "The Phone Message".
+In this episode, Jerry (Jerry Seinfeld) invites Elaine (Julia Louis-Dreyfus) to move in upstairs, but realizes too late that this would impinge on his personal space.
+George (Jason Alexander), hearing that a wedding band can attract women, tries it for himself.

 The episode was written by Peter Mehlman and directed by Tom Cherones.
 Series co-creators Seinfeld and Larry David asked Mehlman to write an episode for the show after they read a few articles he wrote for newspapers and magazines.
 Mehlman originally had the idea of Elaine moving away from Jerry, but David and Seinfeld felt it would be funnier if Elaine moved closer to Jerry instead.
-"The Apartment" was first broadcast in the United States on April 4, 1991, on NBC (and was the first new episode of the series after the underwhelming reception of the previous episode, "The Phone Message" caused it to go on a two-month hiatus), and was watched in 15.7 million homes, making it the ninth most-watched program of the week it was broadcast.
-The episode gained mostly positive responses from critics.
+In its original broadcast, "The Apartment" was watched in 15.7 million homes, making it the ninth most-watched program of the week it was broadcast, and gained mostly positive responses from critics.